sherryazhang/arrival/README.md

 ### the deep dive 2
 Given the above statistics, how do I then capture individual behavior?
 Thinking through it, I realize what is worth looking into is the mode.
 Mode provides information on the most often time user orders which is also the most opportune time to deliver personalized experiences.

+In SQL, I make two CTEs to get the ranking of order hour frequency per user:

 ```
 WITH EST_order_hours AS (
     SELECT